Unstructured-IO/unstructured/Ingest.md

 ## Local testing

-When testing from a local checkout rather than use `unstructured`'s console script, just execute `unstructured/ingest/main.py`, e.g.:
+When testing from a local checkout rather than a pip-installed version of `unstructured`, just execute `unstructured/ingest/main.py`, e.g.:

     PYTHONPATH=. ./unstructured/ingest/main.py \